Updated: Oct 1, 2022

 Floor Warmth - Hardwood Vs Wood Looking Tile

 One of the issues with tile has always been the cold feeling on the foot.
-Many homeowners don't like the coldness of tile when walking in their kitchen or bathroom.
-Hardwood flooring is much warmer, and offers a more cozy feel than tile.
+Many homeowners don't like the coldness of tile when walking into their kitchen or bathroom.
+Hardwood flooring is much warmer and offers a more cozy feel than tile.

-Many customer use a radiant heating system with tile to eliminate that "cold feeling."
+Many customers use a radiant heating system with tile to eliminate that "cold feeling."

 Water Issues - Hardwood Vs Wood Looking Tile

 As we have mentioned earlier in this article, hardwood flooring and water do not mix.
 There have been many hardwood floors ruined by water spills and floods.
-Homeowners with a hardwood floor have to constantly be concerned about the humidity in the house.
-If a home loses power, or simply keeps their home too hot, the humidity has the potential to ruin the hardwood flooring.
+Homeowners with hardwood floors have to constantly be concerned about the humidity in the house.
+If a home loses power, or simply keeps its home too hot, the humidity has the potential to ruin the hardwood flooring.

-Wood looking tile can handle water, but it is always best to get any spills cleaned up as fast as possible.
-Water can get in to the grout and underneath the tile planks.
-If this happens, the water can have a negative affect on the tile adhesive, which will cause issues with the tile floor.
+Wood-looking tiles can handle water, but it is always best to get any spills cleaned up as fast as possible.
+Water can get into the grout and underneath the tile planks.
+If this happens, the water can have a negative effect on the tile adhesive, which will cause issues with the tile floor.